brylevkirill/notes/Deep Learning.md

   - `video` <https://youtube.com/watch?v=3s4UyoMilQo> (Pfau)

-#### Finn, Christiano, Abbeel, Levine - ["A Connection Between Generative Adversarial Networks, Inverse Reinforcement Learning, and Energy-Based Models"](http://arxiv.org/abs/1611.03852)
+#### ["A Connection Between Generative Adversarial Networks, Inverse Reinforcement Learning, and Energy-Based Models"](http://arxiv.org/abs/1611.03852) Finn, Christiano, Abbeel, Levine
 >	"Generative adversarial networks (GANs) are a recently proposed class of generative models in which a generator is trained to optimize a cost function that is being simultaneously learned by a discriminator.
 While the idea of learning cost functions is relatively new to the field of generative modeling, learning costs has long been studied in control and reinforcement learning (RL) domains, typically for imitation learning from demonstrations.
 In these fields, learning cost function underlying observed behavior is known as inverse reinforcement learning (IRL) or inverse optimal control.
 While at first the connection between cost learning in RL and cost learning in generative modeling may appear to be a superficial one, we show in this paper that certain IRL methods are in fact mathematically equivalent to GANs.
 In particular, we demonstrate an equivalence between a sample-based algorithm for maximum entropy IRL and a GAN in which the generator's density can be evaluated and is provided as an additional input to the discriminator.
 Interestingly, maximum entropy IRL is a special case of an energy-based model.
 We discuss the interpretation of GANs as an algorithm for training energy-based models, and relate this interpretation to other recent work that seeks to connect GANs and EBMs.
 By formally highlighting the connection between GANs, IRL, and EBMs, we hope that researchers in all three communities can better identify and apply transferable ideas from one domain to another, particularly for developing more stable and scalable algorithms: a major challenge in all three domains."

   - `video` <https://channel9.msdn.com/Events/Neural-Information-Processing-Systems-Conference/Neural-Information-Processing-Systems-Conference-NIPS-2016/Deep-Learning-Symposium-Session-3> (33:17) (Levine)
   - `video` <https://youtu.be/RZOKRFBtSh4?t=10m48s> (Finn)

-#### Makhzani, Shlens, Jaitly, Goodfellow - ["Adversarial Autoencoders"](https://arxiv.org/abs/1511.05644)
+#### ["Adversarial Autoencoders"](https://arxiv.org/abs/1511.05644) Makhzani, Shlens, Jaitly, Goodfellow
 >	"In this paper we propose a new method for regularizing autoencoders by imposing an arbitrary prior on the latent representation of the autoencoder.
 Our method, named “adversarial autoencoder”, uses the recently proposed generative adversarial networks in order to match the aggregated posterior of the hidden code vector of the autoencoder with an arbitrary prior.
 Matching the aggregated posterior to the prior ensures that there are no “holes” in the prior, and generating from any part of prior space results in meaningful samples.
 As a result, the decoder of the adversarial autoencoder learns a deep generative model that maps the imposed prior to the data distribution.
 We show how adversarial autoencoders can be used to disentangle style and content of images and achieve competitive generative performance on MNIST, Street View House Numbers and Toronto Face datasets."

 >	"In this paper we proposed a general framework to turn any autoencoder into a generative model by imposing an arbitrary distribution on the latent representation of the autoencoder.
 In our model, an autoencoder is trained with dual objectives - a traditional reconstruction error criterion, and an adversarial training criterion (Goodfellow et al., 2014) that matches the aggregated posterior distribution of the latent representation of the autoencoder to an arbitrary prior distribution.
 We show that this training criterion has a strong connection to VAE training.
 The result of the training is that the encoder learns to convert the data distribution to the prior distribution, while the decoder learns a deep generative model that maps the imposed prior to the data distribution.
 We discussed how this method can be extended to semi-supervised settings by incorporating the label information to better shape the hidden code distribution.
 Importantly, we demonstrated how it can be used to disentangle the style and label information of a dataset (Kingma et al., 2014; Cheung et al., 2014).
 Finally we showed that adversarial autoencoders can achieve state-of-the-art likelihoods on real-valued MNIST and Toronto Face datasets."